luftywiranda13/generator-bunny/readme.md

 #### Select the type of commit
 This project follows the [AngularJS Commit Message Conventions][angular-conventions-link].

-Following the conventions is important if you want to start a maintainable and scalable project.<br />
+Following a standardize commit message format is important if you want to start a maintainable and scalable project.
 Also it is required to make automated releasing works.

 #### Push those changes to GitHub
 Don't add tag, publish, or bump your project version manually.
-[Semantic-release][semantic-link] will do those stuffs for you.
+[Semantic-release][semantic-link] will do those stuffs for you.<br />
 Your release version number is auto-formatted based on [SemVer specifications][semver-link].

 ### 3. Your own workflow

 You don't need to follow those recommended steps.
-Define your own workflow if you will.
+Define your own workflow if you will.<br />
 But one of the consequence is you don't get the ability to publish/release your package to npm automatically.

 For example, you still can do it like this:
 ```sh